CiscoSE/commons-processing/commons-processing-kafka/README.md

 as message processing can fail before the Kafka commit action.
 Thus the consumer handler is expected to treat each message with idempotent outcome.

+### Kafka Utilities
+KafkaUtils class is available with some helpful methods, for example:
+* setDynamicTopicConfig - for changing topic retention configuration and more.
+* listTopicConsumers - list of topic consumers (consumer groups) which are subscribed to the Kafka topic.

 **Note**: This is not an official Cisco product.

 ## Future enhancements to consider